 Hazard Who is at risk?
-Control measures Risk af ter con = R ontrols The risk of trips, slips and falls.
-Leaders, students, EH staff/volunteers Facilitators are made aware of the risks and are then able to inform education groups of potential hazards.
-Students and leaders are warned about the trip hazards before entering the education room and moving around the service wing.
+Control measures Risk after controls C x L = R The risk of trips, slips and falls.
+Leaders, students, EH staff/volunteers Students and leaders are warned about the trip hazards before entering the education room and moving around the service wing.
 Leaders and facilitators will monitor throughout the session.
+Leaders and staff to warn students of risk.
 2 2 4 Trying on costumes.
-Leaders, students, EH staff/volunteers Students dress with the assistance of a leader and smaller students remove costumes if a lot a movement is required.
-2 I 3 Conflict with cars, when walking across the grounds to the education room.
+Leaders, students, EH staff/volunteers Students dress with the assistance of a leader and smaller students remove costumes if a lot of movement is required.
+2 1 2 Moving vehicles on the route to the education room.
 Facilitators will meet groups at the gate or the front of the mansion.
 Leaders, students, EH staff/volunteers Groups are walked to the education room on the grass, not the road.
 The group must stop and check for cars before being led into the service yard.
-Teachers are to ensure students are in pairs and walking sensibly.
-3 3 9 Doors in education room are heavy and swing back in windy weather.
+Leaders are to ensure students are in pairs and walking sensibly.
+3 1 3 Doors in education room are heavy and swing back in windy weather.
 Leaders, students, EH staff/volunteers Volunteers hold the door and engage the safety catch to hold the door back.
-I 2 2 Cobbles by game larder are very slippery, especially in the rain.
+1 2 2 Cobbles by game larder are very slippery, especially in the rain.
 Leaders, students, EH staff/volunteers Information is given about the game larder from a safe distance and groups are not permitted to go close to it.
-2 2 4

-Trips on uneven floors and steps up/down into rooms.
+2 2 4 Trips on uneven floors and steps up/down into rooms.
 Leaders, students, EH staff/volunteers Students are warned about uneven surfaces and steps.
 Group leaders are briefed that long skirts may be a hazard and to be aware of this if groups are coming in costume.
-Students should walk carefully and not run (walking as servants would etc.) 2 2 4 Saucepans and some other items in the education room, kitchen and laundry can be heavy or bulky.
+Students should walk carefully and not run (walking as 2 2 4 servants would etc.) Saucepans and some other items in the education room, kitchen and laundry can be heavy or bulky.
 Leaders, students, EH staff/volunteers All participants are made aware of rules for safe handling.
-Children are told to hold both handles when handling saucepans and to use both hands with all objects.
+Students are told to hold both handles when handling saucepans and to use both hands with all objects.
 For very small children volunteers or group leaders will need to hold the object by the handle as the children hold the body (i.e. do not let them take the full weight).
 Objects are checked before the workshop.
-I I The cutlery used within the session are blunt but need to be handled safely.
-Leaders, students, EH staff/volunteers Children are told to move the cutlery with care.
+1 1 1 The cutlery used within the session are blunt but need to be handled safely.
+Leaders, students, EH staff/volunteers Students are told to move the cutlery with care.
 For small children volunteers will move the cutlery for them.
 Volunteers and adults are to be close to the table at all times, to ensure careful handling.
-I Open lit fire in the kitchen (not always lit).
+1 1 1 Open lit fire in the kitchen (not always lit).
 Leaders, students, EH staff/volunteers If lit, the fire is always manned by a member of staff who will steer children away.
 Objects are placed to restrict access (e.g. the warming cupboard).
-2 2 Interaction with the general public.
-Leaders, students Students must be supervised by accompanying adults whilst on site and in all public areas accessible by other visitors, such as toilets.
-2 I 2 Students getting lost/separated from the group.
+2 1 2 Interaction with the general public.
+Leaders and students Students must be supervised by accompanying adults whilst on site and in all public areas accessible by other visitors, such as toilets.
+2 1 2 Students getting lost/separated from the group.
 Students Appropriate supervision ratios are required at all times.
 Accompanying adults will be spread among the students, at least one leader to be at the rear of the group.
 There are clear site procedures in place for missing children.
-3 I 2
+3 1 3